Category: Uncategorized

 ProWritingAid costs just $120 per year on an annual subscription.
 While this is not a huge saving on the actual cost, bear in mind that PWA offers so many exclusive features that Grammarly users can only dream about.

 The absolute best value, however, is when you opt for a lifetime license, as I did over two years ago.
 For a one-off payment of $399, you can have lifetime access to all the features and all future upgrades.
 In just over three years, the lifetime subscription will pay for itself.
 From then on, it’s effectively free.
-(Please note, all prices are in USD)
+(Please note: all prices are in USD and are correct at the time of writing this post)

 Want some even better news?
-If you use this link https://bit.ly/3lmjhwe you’ll qualify for a 20% discount.
-That will bring the annual subscription to just $96.00 and the lifetime subs to $319.00.
+If you use this link, https://bit.ly/3lmjhwe you’ll qualify for a decent discount that will bring the annual subscription to just over $100.00 and the lifetime subs to $399.00.
 (You’re welcome, by the way)

 Not sure if you’ll like it?
 No problem.
 PWA comes with a 14-day refund policy.
 No questions asked.